Work With Resource Accounts in Outlook 2016 for Windows

 The default setting is that anyone using Exchange Calendar can schedule a resource.
-However, the owner of the resource can change this so that, when someone includes the resource as an invitee to a meeting, the owner (or someone delegated by the owner) approves or denies the request.
+However, the owner can change this so that, when someone includes the resource as an invitee to a meeting, the owner (or someone delegated by the owner) approves or denies the request.

-- When creating a meeting proposal, "invite" the resource either by adding them the same way you would add a person, or by clicking in the Scheduling Assistant.
-(In this case, "rooms" really means "resources.")
+- When creating a meeting proposal, "invite" the resource by adding them the same way you would add a person.

-- Once you've added the resource to your invitation, review its free/busy time, just like you can for the people you've invited.
+- Once you've added the resource to your invitation, review its free/busy time on the Scheduling tab, just like you would for the people you've invited.

 See the Calendar for a Resource that Has Been Shared With You

-The default setting is that anyone can see a resource's free/busy status by using the Scheduling Assistant to set up an event.
+The default setting is that anyone can see a resource's free/busy status by using the Scheduling tab to set up an event.